Consumer medicine information

 2 Qualitative and Quantitative Composition

-* HA = haemagglutinin.
+*HA = haemagglutinin.

 Fluad vaccine is prepared from virus grown in embryonated hens' eggs and inactivated with formaldehyde before purification and combination with MF59C.1, an adjuvant known to increase the immunogenicity of vaccines.
-MF59C.1 contains the oil squalene which is obtained from shark liver and is also found in humans as a metabolite of cholesterol and as a normal component of cell membranes.
+MF59C.1 adjuvant is a squalene based oil-in-water emulsion.
+Squalene is of fish origin.
+It is also a normal component in the human body and is easily metabolized and excreted.
+For a full list of excipients, see Section 6.1 List of Excipients.

-The type and amount of viral antigens in Fluad conform to the requirements of the Australian Influenza Vaccine Committee for the 2019 Southern Hemisphere Influenza season.
+The type and amount of viral antigens in Fluad conform to the requirements of the Australian Influenza Vaccine Committee for the 2026 Southern Hemisphere Influenza season.
 The strains chosen for vaccine manufacture are endorsed by the Australian Influenza Vaccine Committee as being antigenically equivalent to the reference virus.

 3 Pharmaceutical Form

-Fluad is a milky-white suspension for intramuscular injection.
+Fluad is a milky-white suspension for injection.

 4 Clinical Particulars